epilot-dev/terraform-provider-epilot-schema/docs/data-sources/schema.md

 - `id` (String)
 - `info_tooltip_title` (Attributes) (see [below for nested schema](#nestedatt--group_settings--info_tooltip_title))
 - `label` (String)
+- `manifest` (List of String) Manifest ID used to create/update the schema group
 - `order` (Number) Render order of the group
 - `purpose` (List of String) Only render group when one of the purposes is enabled
 - `render_condition` (String) Only render group when render_condition resolves to true